ymdatta/ASE_Spring24_Project/README.md

 In practice, this is too small.
 But as we shall see, 10-20 samples takes you a very long way.
 We will come back to this.

-## In Practice

-Assume the incredibly optimistic analysis of the last section is true, what does that mean for SE?

-- Any piece of software can the studied, to find ways to most improve it, after trying just a few dozen samples.
-  - easier auditing (less to look at)
-  - easier explanation (less to look at)
-  - easier requirements engineering tool (to encourage a fast discussion across the whole space) [^leit]
-  - easier classification for, e.g., predicting Github issue close time;
-  - easier testing; e.g. [^ling] [^stall];
-  - easier optimization of some goal variables; e.g. [^lutosa];
-  - easier  optimization or any task (don't explore the whole space; instead cluster and run your analysis on many small clusters)[^maj18][^riot]
-  - easier privacy: we don't have to look/share all the data.
-Just a tiny sample should suffice [^peters].
-  - as a runtime checker (cluster the data, then report any new inputs that fall outside the range of the clusters of the test data used to test the system)[^liu]
-  - easier project management.
-Such managers have  many tricks for running a project.
-  Any one project uses just a few of those tricks, but which one to apply?
-  This method lets you learn what works in your projects.

 ## References